Xiddler/dumbblog/_posts/2016-08-21-How-I-went-rusty.md

 ---
 layout: page
-description : The Return of the Native
+description: The Return of the Native
+published: true
 ---
 While I had not used this blogging platform / static site generator for a while I did not fall out of love with it.
 But I got rusty.